 With this program, students acquire the skills to become Emergency Medical Technicians (EMT) and Paramedics who provide out-of-hospital care to the critically ill and injured.
 EMT's and Paramedics must be capable of functioning with authority and good judgment in a variety of circumstances under difficult and stressful conditions, and must be caring persons with the desire to help others.

 All EMS classes are held at the downtown Dayton Campus.
 Educational for the EMS area of study at Sinclair includes:

-First Responder (EMR) - Requires 3 credit hours and successful completion of a state test.
-This level is geared for the delivery of emergency medical care by non-medical personnel; e.g., police, safety team members, etc. This is course EMS 1100.
+FIRST RESPONDER (EMR) - This certification is geared for the delivery of emergency medical care by non-medical personnel: police, safety team members, etc.